 - Healthy Relationships 101: The Healthy Relationships Workshop discusses characteristics of healthy relationships, offers skills to help students understand their wants, needs and boundaries in relationships and teaches communication strategies to improve relationships.
-Participants will consider the aspects of healthy relationships of every kind, including but not limited to romantic, friend, familial, residential, etc. - Masculinities 101: The Masculinities 101 Workshop addresses a gap in sexual violence prevention by identifying how masculinities operate within our culture and acknowledging the relationship between socially constructed masculinities and violence.
-This workshop challenges participants to think about how masculinities are constructed and performed, how femininity is positioned relative to masculinity, how violence pertains to masculinity and how masculinities harm men in addition to women and non-binary people. - Creating Consent Culture: This workshop educates participants about the importance of consent in our daily lives and engages participants to identify and practice giving and receiving consent.
-The concept of consent is nuanced and expanded to apply to more than just sexual activity and applies the components of consent to everyday interactions between people.
-Finally, the workshop encourages participants to consider how practicing consent contributes to a culture of consent that is safer and more inclusive for everyone. - Sustaining Healthy Relationships Online Module: This course explores the unique challenges in relationships involving sexual and gender minorities.
+Participants will consider the aspects of healthy relationships of every kind, including but not limited to romantic, friend, familial, residential, etc. - Sustaining Healthy Relationships Online Module: This course explores the unique challenges in relationships involving sexual and gender minorities.
 These modules are centered on the experiences of Lesbian, Gay, Bisexual, Transgender/Trans, Intersex, Queer, Questioning, Two-Spirit and Same Gender Loving communities, though the information applies to people of all sexual orientations and gender identities.
 Relationships can take many forms, as discussed in section one of this module.
-The content in this course applies to all relationships whether they are for one night or many years, between partners, family members, co-workers, etc. These modules have been developed as a collaboration between the LGBTQ Center and Student Wellness at The University of North Carolina at Chapel Hill. - One Act and One Act for Greeks: Bystander intervention skills training offered throughout the year that provides individuals and members of organizations with the knowledge, skills and confidence to recognize the early warning signs of violence and harassment and information about how to take preventive action in everyday life.
-The training focus on the prevention of sexual assault, stalking and interpersonal relationship violence through bystander engagement and are supported through bystander intervention messages that are posted annually around campus and on social media.
+The content in this course applies to all relationships whether they are for one night or many years, between partners, family members, co-workers, etc. These modules have been developed as a collaboration between the LGBTQ Center and Student Wellness at The University of North Carolina at Chapel Hill.